akavkl/AOSP-soundfx-Remover-Magisk-Module/README.md

 - Magisk or KernelSU installed

 ## Installation Guide & Download Link
-- Install this module https://www.pling.com/p/1531943/ via Magisk app or Recovery
+- Install this module https://github.com/akavkl/AOSP-soundfx-Remover-Magisk-Module/releases via Manager app or Recovery
 - This is also an audio mod so, you need to install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 if using any other audio mod module
 - Reboot
 - You can check is your AOSP soundfx removed or not via Terminal Emulator: